 The first Hydrocoast map series for Barataria Basin was completed representing conditions for the week of May 23 through May 29, 2016.
 LPBF will be releasing future Hydrocoast maps for Barataria basin bi-monthly, with survey weeks on the following schedule:

-The Hydrocoast maps for the week of January 2 through January 8, 2017 for the Barataria Basin were produced using field data, MODIS, satellite imagery, precipitation data, wind data and permanent monitoring stations in the basin (USGS buoys, etc.).
+The Hydrocoast maps for the week of March 6 through March 12, 2017 for the Barataria Basin were produced using field data, MODIS, satellite imagery, precipitation data, wind data and permanent monitoring stations in the basin (USGS buoys, etc.).
 During this Hydrocoast period the salinity increased across the basin.
-There was and influx of 20 pppt or grater water near Empire on the east side of the basin as well as an influx in the southwest corner of the basin.
-The 0.5 popt line als moved further inland to just south of Lake Salvador.
-Discharge increased at all river outlets and structures.
+The 0.5 ppt line also moved further inland to the interior of Lake Salvador.
+Discharge decreased at all river outlets and structures, except Bayou Lafourche where an increase was observed.
 Average daily discharge at outlets entering the basin was:

 - Naomi Diversion Canal = 0 - 0 cfs